The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 • Chunking, embedding, and search are managed with no maintenance required

-• Stays within the Vertex AI ecosystem with no additional external services needed
+• Self-contained within the Vertex AI ecosystem, requiring no additional external services

 What Is a Corpus?

 A corpus in RAG Engine is a container for documents that are the target of search.
-Uploaded files are chunked and vectorized within the corpus and kept in a searchable state.
+Uploaded files are chunked, vectorized, and stored in a searchable state within the corpus.
 It is equivalent to an index in OpenSearch, and you can create multiple corpora for different purposes (e.g., for IT support, HR, technical documentation).

-With OpenSearch, you need to build the embedding pipeline and k-NN configuration yourself, but with RAG Engine, you simply specify the files and choose an embedding model — chunking, vectorization, and search index construction are all handled by the managed service.
+With OpenSearch, you need to build your own embedding pipeline and k-NN settings, but with RAG Engine, you simply specify files and choose an embedding model, and chunking, vectorization, and search index construction are all handled in a managed manner.

 Creating a GCS Bucket and Uploading